Grien25/DAITK/README.md

 logs/        (diff/build logs)
 ```

-Once the assembly files are produced, you can browse them using a simple Tkinter GUI:
+Once the assembly files are produced, you can browse them using a responsive Tkinter GUI:

 ```bash
 python3 src/function_browser.py
 ```

 Select your `asm/` folder and click **Scan**.
-The left table lists `.s` files while the right table shows functions from the selected file.
+Files are scanned in a background thread while a small progress bar spins.
+The left table lists `.s` files and the right table shows functions from the selected file.
 Double-click a function to view its assembly in a separate window.

 ## Prompt Templates